 Take your pets' safety and well-being into account when you're preparing for and celebrating the season so the entire family – furry or not – can enjoy the holidays together.
 If your pets do become ill despite your efforts, seek emergency help.
 The American Society for the Prevention of Cruelty to Animals operates a 24-hour Animal Poison Control Center at 888-426-4435.

-At Pace-Kerby Insurance, we can work with you to make sure you've got the coverage you need, while at the same time using all possible credits and discounts to make that coverage affordable.
+At Pace-Kerby Insurance Services, we can work with you to make sure you've got the coverage you need, while at the same time using all possible credits and discounts to make that coverage affordable.

 Call us at 208-267-3123 or send us a note at insure [at] pace-kerby [dot] com.
 We want to help you meet your goals, and make sure what's important to you is protected!